Sebastian Kneipp: Background

 In the 19th century, there was a popular revival in the application of hydrotherapy, instigated around 1829 by Vincent Priessnitz, a peasant farmer in Gräfenberg, then part of the Austrian Empire.
 This revival was continued by Kneipp, "an able and enthusiastic follower" of Priessnitz, "whose work he took up where Priessnitz left it", after he came across a treatise on the cold water cure.
-At Wörishofen, while serving as the confessor to the monastery, he began offering treatments of hydrotherapy, botanical treatments, exercise and diet to the people who lived in the village.
+At Wörishofen, while serving as the confessor to the monastery, he began offering treatments of hydrotherapy, botanical treatments, exercise, and diet to the people who lived in the village.
 Some of his suggested treatments included "ice cold baths and walking barefoot in the snow" and other "harsh" methodologies.
 In 1893, M. E. Bottey described Kneipp's water cures as "dangerous in most cases".
 Wörishofen became known as a place with a reputation for spiritual healing.
 In addition to "peasants", Kneipp's clients also included Archduke Franz Ferdinand of Austria and his father, Archduke Karl Ludwig as well as Pope Leo XIII.
 Others took Kneipp's processes back to their home countries to found alternative therapy spas and colleges.

 Hydrotherapy

 Kneipp began developing his healing methods in 1849 after contracting tuberculosis and experimenting with the water treatments developed by Sigmund Hahn.
 After being ordained in 1852, he continued to experiment with water treatments in his parish.
-Kneipp began working with the cures developed by Vincenz Priessnitz but developed a more complicated and gentle method.
+Kneipp began working with the cures developed by Vincenz Priessnitz but developed a more complex and gentle method.
 His gentle cures contrast the earlier water cures that he referred to as horse cures for their strenuous nature.
 Kneipp's treatment of patients also contrasted that of hospital medicine because it was personalized and took into account the patient's individual strengths and weaknesses.

 Kneipp's approach comes from his theory that all diseases originate in the circulatory system.
 This theory is similar to humoral theory.
 Like those who believed in humoral theory, Kneipp asserted that breathing miasmatic or excessively hot air would lead to disease.
 While it may deal with one humor instead of four, his theory still asserts that an imbalance in the blood whether it be circulation or foreign matter is the root of disease.
 Under Kneipp's depiction of disease, water cures work by affecting the blood.
 They dissolve foreign matter, cleanse the blood of this matter, aid in circulation, and strengthen the body as a whole.

 Lifestyle

-In addition to specific cures, Kneipp had prescriptions with regard to food, drink and clothing.
+In addition to specific cures, Kneipp had prescriptions with regard to food, drink, and clothing.
 He believed that food should be dry and simple and should not be spicy.
 He also believed that people should drink primarily water but also allowed consumption of alcohol in moderation.
 As for clothing, Kneipp preferred self-spun clothing made of linen or hemp over wool.